 If you spend your working day in the digital world, it's likely that your digital devices are totally cluttered.
 That cluttered workspace needs cleaning up!
 But it's just not something that you think of in the same way as cleaning your home or cleaning your physical workspace.
 Although digital clutter doesn’t take up physical space, it takes up significant space in our heads.

 Your mental wellbeing and productivity suffer from all of this digital clutter overload.
-A disturbed attention span, exhaustion, overwhelm and exhaustion are super common if you're not keeping your online space tidy and organized.
-You don't realize, but having a digital space that's overfull is contributing to the “always-on” mentality that you're feeling.
+A disturbed attention span, exhaustion, and overwhelm are super common if you're not keeping your online space tidy and organized.
+You don't realize it, but having a digital space that's overfull is contributing to the “always-on” mentality that you're feeling.